daddou-ma/buffer-publish/packages/analytics-middleware/readme.md

 ## Test your changes

-[Step 4 in this notion guide](https://www.notion.so/buffer/How-to-implement-tracking-with-Segment-An-Engineering-guide-da75fcd8a464456dba1cf80a529f9121) is how you can test your local & production changes.
+[Follow step 4 in this notion guide](https://www.notion.so/buffer/How-to-implement-tracking-with-Segment-An-Engineering-guide-da75fcd8a464456dba1cf80a529f9121) to test your local & production changes.
 It's important to check that there are no violations in the violation tab.

+Work with Dan or Michael to get the changes integrated with Mixpanel.

 ## Notes
 - You may need to add changes to this package to fit different cases that come up.